apitestbase/apitestbase.github.io/index.md

 <div style="text-align:center"><a class="button button--outline-primary button--pill" href="/docs/en/quick-start">Quick Start</a></div>

-The tool
+Feature highlights
+* Support a lot of API types.
+Not just HTTP.
+* No code.
+Low code.
-* runs offline.
+* Offline first.
 All your data is stored on your local machine.
 No internet connection is required to use the tool.
-* intends to provide a platform that enables integrating testing capabilities for all types of APIs.
-* supports both standalone requests and plain old test cases.
+* Standalone requests, and plain old test cases.
-* supports advanced features like HTTP stubs, built-in data driven testing, endpoints management, placeholders in assertions, etc.
+* HTTP stubs (mock servers), built-in data driven testing, endpoints management, placeholders in assertions, etc.
+* Support Docker.
-* supports VCS (like Git) based team collaboration.
+* Support VCS (like Git) based team collaboration.
-* intends to enable sharing requests and test cases which are readable to developers, testers, BAs, architects, application/platform support, etc.

 ![UI Glance](../../screenshots/ui-glance.png)